5 MIN READ

 Without getting into cultures and sub-cultures, it is perhaps most important for people to realize that a basic understanding of cultural diversity is the key to effective cross-cultural communications.
 Without necessarily studying individual cultures and languages in detail, we must all learn how to better communicate with individuals and groups whose first language, or language of choice, does not match our own.

-However, some learning the basics about culture and at least something about the language of communication in different countries is important.
+However, learning the basics about culture and at least something about the language of communication in different countries is important.
 This is necessary even for the basic level of understanding required to engage in appropriate greetings and physical contact, which can be a tricky area inter-culturally.
 For instance, kissing a business associate is not considered an appropriate business practice in the U.S., but in Paris, one peck on each cheek is an acceptable greeting.
 And, the firm handshake that is widely accepted in the U.S. is not recognized in all other cultures.

 While many companies now offer training in the different cultures where the company conducts business, it is important that employees communicating across cultures practice patience and work to increase their knowledge and understanding of these cultures.
-This requires the ability to see that a person's own behaviors and reactions are oftentimes culturally driven and that while they may not match our own, they are culturally appropriate.
+This requires the ability to see that a person's own behaviors and reactions are often culturally driven and that while they may not match our own, they are culturally appropriate.

 If a leader or manager of a team that is working across cultures or incorporates individuals who speak different languages, practice different religions, or are members of a society that requires a new understanding, he or she needs to work to convey this.